jadeforrest/blog/content/pages/1--about/index.md

 I can help you with these problems<sup>†</sup>:

-1. Scaling engineering.
+1. Scaling engineering
 2. Helping leaders navigate unfamiliar terrain.
-3. Improving engineering delivery and quality.
+3. Improving product delivery and quality.
 4. Getting organizations to coordinate more effectively.

 <br />